 Default when no highlights match |

-🏭 Pharma Example: CIP Process Valve Matrix
+🏭 Pharma Example: CIP Process Matrix

 📋 Process: CIP Skid — Tank TK-101